 For the Spanish, Christmas Eve is a bigger deal than Christmas Day.
 A large meal with the family takes place on December 24th, along with a visit to church for the Christmas Mass.
 While there are additional unique customs, a festive dinner and Spanish sweets for dessert are the most iconic part of Christmas in Spain.

 If you are invited to join a local family on Christmas Eve or Christmas day be aware that unlike in America, where the traditional time for the exchanging of gifts is December 24th or 25th, in Spain, this occurs 13 days after on January 6th for Dia de las Reyes.
 That day, there is more feasting and the specialty of the day is the roscón de los reyes, a ring cake made to resemble a king's crown with candied fruits.

-Food on Christmas Eve
+Christmas Eve Food

 Dinner starts late, at about 10 p.m. and will go on for a couple of hours.

+Where Spanish food at Christmas comes into its own is with its sweets, including a variety of nougats, marzipans, and crumbly cakes.
 The most popular sweet of the season is turron.
 It is a nougat usually made with nuts.
 There are two types, turron de Jijona, a soft nougat also called turron blando, and turron de Alicante also called turron duro, a hard nougat.

-A popular confection from other parts of the world around the holiday time is marzipan, called mazapan in Spanish, it is also a popular favorite at Christmastime in Spain.Yema is a type of marzipan that is made with egg.
-It is a specialty of Avila.
+A popular confection from other parts of the world around the holiday time that Spain has adopted is marzipan, called mazapan in Spanish.Yema is a type of marzipan that is made with egg and is a specialty of the town of Avila.